Parth09P/Healthcare-Chatbot/README.md

 cd Healthcare-Chatbot
 ```
 2. Set Up Conda Environment
-To manage the dependencies, you'll be using Conda.
-An environment.yml file has been provided with all the necessary dependencies.
+To manage the dependencies, an environment.yml file has been provided with all the necessary dependencies.
 Run the following commands to set up your environment:

 ```
 conda env create -f environment.yml